Roman ruins in Zadar

 Croatia is a wonderful country with many beautiful towns, a long coastline, and a rich history.
 This makes finding the best places to visit for a road trip in Croatia very exciting.

-And we must admit, anywhere you intend to visit in Croatia will not disappoint.
-This amazing country caters for everyone.
+We must admit, anywhere you intend to visit in Croatia will not disappoint.
+This amazing country caters to everyone.

 With hiking trails, mountain climbing, pristine beaches, historic towns, and wonderful food at an affordable price.
 It’s no surprise Croatia is high on people’s bucket lists.